zhao-tong/DeepFD-pyTorch/README.md

 # DeepFD-pyTorch
-This is a PyTorch implementation of DeepFD ([Deep Structure Learning for Fraud Detection](https://ieeexplore.ieee.org/abstract/document/8594881)), used as a baseline in my paper.
+This is a PyTorch implementation of DeepFD ([Deep Structure Learning for Fraud Detection](https://ieeexplore.ieee.org/abstract/document/8594881)).
 Other than the unsupervised DBSCAN classifier used in the original paper, I also added a supervised 3-layer MLP as a classifier option.
 The whole embedding part is still always unsupervised.

 #### Authors of this code package: